 There is no single effective search strategy that will work perfectly every time, but... there are some things you can do to save time and find relevant books and articles more easily.

 As you read more about your research topic it is a good idea to make a list of keywords and phrases that you think will make good search terms.
 The Academic Learning Centre has many handouts on note taking and concept mapping that can help you with this.
 Choosing the right search words is not always very intuitive so sometimes you will need to try different words and phrases get the best results.
 This is one of the reasons why looking through reference materials is a great way to start.
 The more familiar you are with subject vocabulary the easier searching becomes.
-If you are having difficulty a librarian can help you find the right search words.
+If you are having difficulties a librarian can help you find the right search words.

 Availability This refers to the format or publication type.
 You can choose to see only online or in-library items, open access items, or those that are peer-reviewed. |